rjsmith1999/IMMERSE/_pages/log.md

 |    9AM - 1PM        | 9AM - 1PM  |
 |    2PM - 5PM        | 2PM - 5PM  |

 -------------------
 ## Log:

-### Week 0: April 19, 2021
+### Week 3: May 10, 2021
 * **Friday**:
+  - Met with Dr. Wirthlin to discuss personal goals for scubber on SSP
+  - Updated ccl website with my info

+### Break: Apr 30 - May 13
-  - Read labs
+  - Read thesis on FPGA scrubbers
-  - Xilinx configuration guide
-  - Ultrascale+ Reference manual
+  - Met with Dr. Wirthlin and Sebastian about CSP/SSP Project

 ### Week 1: April 26, 2021